 Elsewhere in the galaxy the young rebellion led by General Leia (Carrie Fisher) is forced to evacuate their base after Kylo Ren (Adam Driver) and the menacing First Order arrive.
 The pursuit that follows takes a big chunk of the film and includes the return of impetuous hot-shot pilot Poe Dameron (Oscar Isaac), former stormtrooper turned resistance superstar Finn (John Boyega), and droid-of-all-trades BB-8.
 Fisher brings out a whole new layer of humanity to Leia that’s hinted at in the previous film but truly realized in this performance (sadly her last following her recent passing).
 Speaking of new layers, Kylo Ren has several of them and Johnson has made him into the most intriguing character of the new series.

 “The Last Jedi” is the longest Star Wars film by a good 15 minutes and unfortunately you can tell.
 The first half has some big moments but it’s also a bit slow getting its footing.
 Johnson spends a tad too much time on the island only giving us baby steps of progression with Luke and Rey until finally getting in gear in the second half.
-The pursuit segment also has a few stumbles particularly involving a side mission with Finn and a new character Rose (Kelly Marie Tran).
-Aside from some pretty obvious logistical issues, their mission lacks energy.
-It also features a pretty bad CGI-heavy chase sequence that felt completely out of sync with the rest of the movie.
+The pursuit segment also has some stumbles particularly involving a side mission with Finn and a new character Rose (Kelly Marie Tran).
+Aside from some pretty obvious logistical issues, their mission lacks energy and only exists because of a pointless story angle involving another new face Admiral Holdo (Laura Dern).
+She is without question the most poorly conceived character of the new trilogy.
+This mission also features a pretty bad CGI-heavy chase sequence that felt completely out of sync with the rest of the movie.

 I can certainly understand fans having a lot of questions.
 I do myself.
 But that’s a big part of the fun when it comes to a Star Wars movie – wondering and speculating.
 “The Last Jedi” has some early pacing issues and a few things that simply don’t make sense.
 But it’s still a fantastic Star Wars experience filled with excitement, emotion and nostalgia.
 It also features a few of those truly great moments that franchise fans will forever link with this film.
 I know I won’t forget them and my inner fanboy is getting a bit giddy just thinking about them.